KrishnaNaicker/Rapidoc/README.md

 ## 🤝 Contributing

-This is a project by **Krishna Naicker and Ruchir Kalokhe**.
+This is a project by **Krishna Naicker**.Huge thanks to **Ruchir Kalokhe** (https://github.com/ruxir-ig) for thoughtful insights while building.
 Feel free to fork and use as inspiration for your own project websites!

 ## 📄 License